AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/assign-roles-groups.md

 uid: assign-roles-groups
 ---

-# Step 2D: Assign groups the Data Hub Viewer role
+# Assign groups the Data Hub Viewer role

 Assigning groups the **Data Hub Viewer** role allows users to see the AVEVA Data Hub tile on the AVEVA Connect Home page.